Ibadism: Ibadi imamate and political theory

 Unlike the Sunni theory of the caliphate of the Rashidun, and the Shi'i notion of divinely appointed Imamate, the leaders of Ibadi Islam—called Imams—do not need to rule the entire Muslim world; Muslim communities are considered capable of ruling themselves.
 The Ibadis reject the belief that the leader of the Muslim community must be descended from the Quraysh tribe.
-(This differs from the Sunni belief and also the Shia belief which holds that ideally and eventually Muslims will be ruled by the Mahdi, who will be descended from Prophet Muhammad's Household – Ahl al-Bayt – Muhammad having been a member of the Quraysh tribe.)
-Rather, the two primary qualifications of an Ibadi imam are that he is the most pious man of the community and the most learned in fiqh, or Islamic jurisprudence; and that he has the military knowledge to defend the Ibadi community against war and oppression.
+(This differs from the Sunni belief and also the Shia belief which holds that ideally and eventually Muslims will be ruled by the Mahdi, who will be descended from Muhammad's household – Ahl al-Bayt – Muhammad having been a member of the Quraysh tribe.)
+Rather, the two primary qualifications of an Ibadi imam are that he be the most pious man of the community and the most learned in fiqh, or Islamic jurisprudence; and that he have the military knowledge to defend the Ibadi community against war and oppression.
 In the Omani tradition, an imam who is learned in the Islamic legal sciences is considered "strong" (qawī), and an imam whose primary skills are military without scholarly qualifications is considered "weak" (ḍaʻīf).
 Unlike a strong imam, a weak imam is obliged to consult the ulamāʾ, or community of scholars, before passing any judgement.
 A weak imam is appointed only at times of dire necessity, when the community is threatened with destruction.

 Contemporary Ibadis uphold four "states of the religion" (masālik ad-dīn), which are four different types of imams each appropriate to certain contexts.
 The imām al-kitmān "Imam of secrecy" is a learned scholar who "rules" in political quietism, practicing taqiyya to avoid persecution, in times when the Ibadi community cannot reveal itself openly.
 In some cases, a state of kitmān may be necessary even when there is no imam available.
 In this case, the Ibadi ulamāʾ takes over as surrogate rulers in place of the imam.
 This has been the case for most of the history of the North African Ibadis since the fall of the Rustumid imamate in 909, unlike their Omani coreligionists, who periodically reestablished imamates until 1958.